-A person convicted of perjury or subornation of perjury shall be guilty of a felony, and a person convicted of false swearing shall be guilty of a misdemeaner.
+A person convicted of perjury or subornation of perjury shall be guilty of a felony, and a person convicted of false swearing shall be guilty of a misdemeanor.
 And in either case the person convicted shall be adjudged forever incapable of holding any office of honor, trust or profit in this state, or of serving as a juror.
 Any Jailer or other officer, or private correctional officer, who aids or voluntarily allows a prisoner convicted or charged with a felony or misdemeanor to escape from his or her custody, is guilty of a Class 5 felony.
-Any such jailer or other officer, or private correctional officer who, negligently, but not voluntarily, allows a person convicted of or charged with felony, or negligently, but not voluntarily allows a person convicted of or charged with an offense not a felony, to escape from his or her custody, or willfully refuses to receive into his or her custody any person lawfully committed thereto, is guilty of a Class 1 misdemeanor.
+Any such jailer or other officer, or private correctional officer who, negligently, but not voluntarily, allows a person convicted of or charged with an offense not a felony, to escape from his or her custody, or willfully refuses to receive into his or her custody any person lawfully committed thereto, is guilty of a Class 1 misdemeanor.